ignatiusmb/mauss.dev/workspace/content/routes/curated/essence-of-svelte/+article.md

 ### script

-the top-level `<script>` tag is where you can write any JavaScript code that powers the component, e.g. import other modules and define reactive states using [runes](#the-building-blocks-runes).
+the top-level `<script>` tag is where you write the JavaScript code that powers the component — for example, importing other modules or defining reactive states using [runes](#the-building-blocks-runes).

-of course, i don't think i need to mention this, but you need to know JavaScript to write the logic inside the `<script>` tag of a Svelte component.

 ### style